OracleSiebel/ConfiguringSiebel/ExampleCode/DISA/README.md

 2. Define the **WSHandler** (and its getter if necessary)
     *   Call **SiebelApp.WebSocketManager.CreateWSHandler** with Component Type defined in Step 1 as the argument.
     *   Set callbacks if necessary, including OnMessage, OnFail, and OnClose.
-        **OnMessage(msg, fileName, fileMsg)**: called when getting message from Operator at DISA. *fileMs*g argument only available when the incomming file includes a message.
+        **OnMessage(msg, fileName, fileMsg)**: called when getting message from Operator at DISA. *fileMsg* argument only available when the incomming file includes a message.
         **OnFail()**: called when failed to send message to DISA
         **OnClose()**: called when connection to DISA is lost
     *   Example - WSHandler Definition